 Adapting back to an academic setting, after having worked for several years, may be challenging, especially if you are enrolled in a full-time executive MBA program.

 Both traditional and executive MBAs have their pros and cons.
-So, despite its cons, Executive MBA can be a good mid-career option for experienced professionals by providing them the necessary career advancement.
-Have you set your sights for CAT 2017?
-Choose BYJU’s for your CAT preparation.
+So, despite its cons, Executive MBA can be a good mid-career option for experienced professionals by providing them with the necessary career advancement.
+Keep visiting BYJU’S to get complete assistance for CAT exam preparation for 2018.